 Brief life-sketch of SAJID HUSSAIN

-Dr. SAJID HUSSAIN DSc MSc FIMarEST has been appointed as the 25th Commandant at the Bangladesh Marine Academy, Chittagong.
-He has commenced working at his new workplace on 7th January 2010.
-Informatively he is the FIRST Marine Engineer to be a Commandant of Bangladesh Marine Academy since its establishment in 1962.
+MarEngr.
+SAJID HUSSAIN DSc MSc FIMarEST is serving at the helm of Bangladesh Marine Academy, Chittagong as its COMMANDANT since 15 October 2009.
+Informatively, he is the FIRST Marine Engineer to be a Commandant of Bangladesh Marine Academy since its establishment in 1962.

-SAJID HUSSAIN, 51, is a Chartered Marine Engineer.
-He was a Minor Freedom Fighter at Madhupur Freedom Fighters' Camp (near the border between (Naogaon of Bangladesh & West Dinajpur of India) under Sector-7 during Bangladesh liberation war in 1971.
+He was a Minor Freedom Fighter at Madhupur Freedom Fighters' Camp (near the border between Naogaon of Bangladesh & West Dinajpur of India) under Sector-7 during Bangladesh liberation war in 1971.

-After graduating from Bangladesh Marine Academy in 1980, he joined Bangladesh Shipping Corporation as a Cadet Engineer in the same year; served on-board BSC ocean-going ships until 1995 [last 5 years as Chief Engineer]; joined Bangladesh Marine Academy in 1995 as its Head of Marine Engineering Department [Chief Engineer] and continued till 2005; thereafter, served as the General Manager in AK Ship Management (2006), as Founder Principal of MAS Maritime Academy (2007), Executive Director of Western Marine Services & Founder Managing Director of Western Maritime Institute (2008-9).
+After graduating from Bangladesh Marine Academy in 1980, he joined Bangladesh Shipping Corporation as a Cadet Engineer; served on-board BSC ocean-going ships until 1995 [last 5 years as Chief Engineer]; served Bangladesh Marine Academy as its Head of Marine Engineering Department (Chief Engineer: 1995-2009), Commandant (on-contract: 2009-2012) and then promoted to Deputy Commandant in 2012.
+Currently he is serving as the Commandant (current charge) since Oct 2012.

 His contact: email@example.com, +880-31-2514163 (office).